Avoiding Insufficient Funds: Tips for Arizona Financial Members

 Examine the transactions that led to insufficient funds in the first place.
 Were there unexpected bills, forgotten subscriptions, or simply everyday expenses?
 You can avoid future NSF situations by adjusting your spending habits, setting up a budget, or cutting unnecessary subscriptions.

-How NSF Fees affect your credit score
+How NSF fees affect your credit score

 As mentioned earlier, NSF fees don’t directly affect your credit score, but the situation can still impact you if unresolved.
 If you fail to clear a negative balance caused by insufficient funds, your account could be sent to collections.
 Once that happens, your credit score could suffer, and the negative entry may stay on your report for up to seven years.